kapildadhich075/Attorneys-Hall/README.md

 # Attorneys-Hall
 This is a repository for our source code for our static app having Chatbot and providing law services through internet.
+Html files are there for our static app and a link of our chatbot.